xvik/dropwizard-guicey/src/doc/docs/guide/test/junit4.md

 If exception occur on startup dropwizard will call `#!java System.exit(1)` instead of throwing exception (as it was before 1.1.0).
 System exit could be intercepted with [system rules](http://stefanbirkner.github.io/system-rules/index.html).

+!!! note
+    If you are going to move to junit 5 soon then better use [system stubs](https://github.com/webcompere/system-stubs) library.
+    It is a successor of system rules and provides both junit 4 and 5 extensions.

 Special rule provided to simplify work with system rules: `StartupErrorRule`.
 It's a combination of exit and out/err outputs interception rules.